benkatzav/WeightTracker-Ansible/README.md

 # WeightTracker - Ansible & Terraform
-Using Ansible in order to install the Weight Tracker through all its application servers.

-And Terraform to build the infrastructure of the Weight Tracker application
+Using Ansible in order to install the Weight Tracker app and everything it requires through all its application servers & Using Terraform to build the infrastructure of the Weight Tracker application

 ## Infrastructure Diagram: (Treat the VMs inside the web tier as Scale Set)
 ![TOPOLOGY](https://user-images.githubusercontent.com/88583978/173969411-c62c8e3d-83ec-40d5-afd7-db42da983d7a.png)